JogoShugh/CoderDojoPonceSprings.Events/2013.06.29/README.md

 * Lego Mindstorms: write code to make *real* robots move and do all kinds of things: http://mindstorms.lego.com/en-us/default.aspx
 * Arduino is an open-source electronics platform intended for artists, designers, hobbyists, and anyone interested in creating interactive objects and environments: http://www.arduino.cc/

-# Advanced level students
+# Advanced level open space and pair programming lab

 For students who have been writing code for a while and may already have projects they are working on.

-## Open space and pair programming lab
+# How it will work

 In the world of technology an "open space" is a place where people show up, start talking, and then decide what to do.
 There is no "master plan" that's fixed ahead of time.
 Instead, you help set the agenda!

+You'll get to seek advice from your peers and mentors on coding challenges that you'd like to tackle in this and future sessions.
+We need you to help us and each other to set the agenda for what you want to pursue and become experts in!

 And, "pair programming" simply means that two developers team up to work on some code together.
 They take turns writing code and thinking strategically about what to do next.

-### What you'll do

-We'll have mentors you can talk to about your goals and what kinds of code you have already written and want to write now to take yourself to the next level.

 ### What you'll teach us

-That's right.
-We need you to tell us what you want to pursue, and show us what you've been learning so that we can learn more and be able to help you out.
-Perhaps we'll start coding something new and advanced just for fun, but it will depend on what everyone's goals are.
+Just to reiterate that we need you to tell us what you want to pursue, and show us what you've been learning so that we can learn more and be able to help you out.
+Perhaps we can help you solve an issue or just start coding something new and advanced just for fun.
+But, it will depend on your interests and goals.